+When the overcurrent indicator illuminates and the digital meter displays "E-1" it indicates that overcurrent occurs.
+Restart the machine and welding can be continued.

+When the under voltage indicator illuminates and the digital meter displays "E-2" it indicates that the mains voltage is overly low and welding can be recovered when the mains voltage goes into normal.

-When the overheating indicator illuminates and the digital meter displays "E-1" it indicates that welding is forced to stop because the main circuit of the machine is overheated.
+When the overheating indicator illuminates and the digital meter displays "E-3" it indicates that welding is forced to stop because the main circuit of the machine gets overheated.
 In this condition, it is unnecessary to turn off the machine but just wait a few minutes and then welding can be continued.

-When the under voltage indicator illuminates and the digital meter displays "E-2" it indicates that the mains voltage is overly low and welding can be re-started when the mains voltage goes into normal.

-When the over voltage indicator illuminates and the digital meter displays "E-3" it indicates that the input mains supply is over 270V AC.
-Have the input mains supply checked and then restart the machine and welding can be continued.